HastiNavab/Digital-8-BIT-ALU-Design/README.md

 ## Design Overview

-This design presents the implementation and simulation of an 8-bit Arithmetic Logic Unit (ALU) using the Digital logic simulator.
+This project presents the design of an 8-bit Arithmetic Logic Unit (ALU) using the Digital logic simulator.

-The ALU performs different arithmetic, logical, and shift operations on 8-bit input data based on selected control signals.
+The ALU is a key component in basic computer architecture, responsible for executing arithmetic, logical, and shift operations required for data processing.

+The designed unit supports multiple operation modes selected through control inputs, demonstrating the core functionality of an ALU used in a basic computer system.

 ## Supported Operations